Reformed Churches of the Canton Bern-Jura-Solothurn

 The Evangelical Reformed Church of the Canton Bern-Jura-Solothurn is a Reformed state church in three cantons of Switzerland.
 It is located within the Canton of Bern, Canton of Jura, and Canton of Solothurn.

-The official worship language are German and French.
+The official worship languages are German and French.
 Languages during church services are Czech, French, German, Hungarian, Italian, Korean and Slovak.

 The denomination has a Presbyterian-Synodal church government.

-In 2004 it had 745,000 members, 230 parishes, and 1,000 house fellowships.
-Women ordination is allowed.
+In 2004, it had 745,000 members, 230 parishes, and 1,000 house fellowships.

-Blessing of same-sex unions is allowed.